robyrob78/kickstarter-analysis/README.md

 Performing analysis on Kickstarter data to uncover trends

 ### Purpose
-The purpose of this project was to analyze kickstarter data in order to get a better understanding of why some kickstarter campaigns are successful, and why others fail.
+The purpose of this project was to analyze Kickstarter data in order to help our client, Louise, get a better understanding of why some Kickstarter campaigns are successful, and why others fail.

 ## Analysis and Challenges
-We focused on two major factors for our data.
-The first was successs rate based on the time of year the campaign was created as is illustrated by [this chart](https://github.com/robyrob78/kickstarter-analysis/blob/master/resources/Outcomes_vs_Goals.png)
+### Analysis of Outcomes Based on Launch Date
+One of our main areas of focus when analyizing the data was to look at the successs rate based on the time of year the campaign was created.
+Once we narrowed the data field to focus on only theater productions, we were able to take that data and get a visual representation of success rates based on time of year. [this chart](https://github.com/robyrob78/kickstarter-analysis/blob/master/resources/Theater_Outcomes_vs_Launch.png) shows all of our data visualized based on success or failure and the time of year these campaigns were launched.
+As we can see from the chart the months of May, June, and July were cleary the most successful times to launch a campaign.